Proactive Distribution for Lead Service Line Replacement in Vulnerable Communities

 - Protect - Use M.U.D.-supplied pitcher filters to maintain clean drinking water.

-M.U.D.is notifying over 20,000 residents about this project through mailed letters.
-After residents receive a letter, M.U.D. will test the water in their homes for free, and then notify the resident of when the pipe will be replaced.
+M.U.D. is notifying all residents and owners of these water service lines about this project through mailed letters.
+After residents receive a letter, M.U.D. will test the water in their homes for free.
 Following replacement, residents will receive their pitcher and filter.

 Project Timeline

-M.U.D. is hoping to replace 200 lead service lines by the end of 2024, and an additional 1,200 every year after, with a goal of finishing replacement by 2034.
+M.U.D. replaced more than 250 lead service lines by the end of 2024.
+The target goal for 2025 is 650 replacements, and an additional 1,400 every year after, with a goal of finishing replacements by 2034.

 Best Practices